ateow/42-Core-SG/README.md

 # 42-Core-SG
 This is a repo of my completed projects in 42 SUTD Singapore Core program.
+42 Projects limits usage of external functions or libraries to challenge students in understanding fundamentals.
 ### [Project 1: libft](https://github.com/ateow/42-Core-SG/tree/main/%231_libft) - 125/100
 This project is about coding a C library.
 It contains a lot of general purpose functions programs will rely upon.
 - Skillset: Basic C programming, Pointers and Memory Manipulation, Structures and Link Lists